smirarab/pasta/doc/README.txt

 tree from the previous iteration, and then computing a new ML tree on the new alignment.

-Currently RAxML is used for tree inference from aligned sequences.
-The 'GTRMIX' model option in RAxML (searching under the 'GTRCAT', but scoring the final tree under 'GTRGAMMA') is used for DNA sequences, while the 'PROTMIXWAGF' model is used for amino acid sequences.

 The references for the algorithmic approach are:

     Kevin Liu, Sindhu Raghavan, Serita Nelesen, C. Randal Linder, and  Tandy